Alauddin Khalji's conquest of Malwa: Mahalakadeva's death

-After the establishment of peaceful conditions in a large part of Malwa, Ayn al-Mulk marched to Mandu, where the Paramara king Mahalakadeva stayed.
+After the establishment of peace in a large part of Malwa, Ayn al-Mulk marched to Mandu, where the Paramara king Mahalakadeva stayed.
 Mahalakadeva sent an army led by his son to fight the invaders.
-However, his son was killed on the battlefield, and his army was defeated.
+Mahalakadeva's army was defeated and his son killed on the battlefield.
 The Delhi army besieged Mandu, and managed to enter it, after one of Mahalakadeva's fort guards betrayed him.
 The guard told the invaders about a secret entrance to the fort.
 Using this passage, the Delhi army entered the Mandu fort at night, taking Mahalakadeva by surprise.

 Mahalakadeva fled to a spring called Sar (Chashm-i Sar in the Delhi chronicles), where he was killed.
 The Delhi army captured the fort on 23 November 1305, and Alauddin assigned it to Ayn al-Mulk.
 An inscription from Udaipur indicates that the Paramara dynasty survived in the north-eastern part of Malwa in 1310.
 However, this area had also come under the Delhi Sultanate rule by the Tughluq period in 1338.